-If romaine lettuce recalls make you nervous–take charge!
-You can grow your own romaine lettuce for crisp, fresh, delicious salads.
+It's easy grow your own romaine lettuce for crisp, fresh, delicious salads.
 Here’s everything you need to know to grow romaine lettuce in your garden.
 Includes recommended varieties and planting tips!

 Just like with alfalfa sprouts, I figured it would be best to grow my own organic romaine lettuce.
 Thankfully, it's not hard to grow at all.
 You can even grow romaine lettuce in pots or containers if you don't have a lot of space!